Date: March 31, 2016 at 2 p.m. EST

 Conducting fraud engagements is not limited to reviewing documents and computer files, or securing evidence to support or negate allegations of potential wrongdoing.
 If the investigation is properly performed, human interactions with clients, supervisors, co-workers, victims, witnesses and other professionals will be unavoidable.
 Depending on the nature of the engagement, emotions can run high, ranging from anger and frustration to denial and depression.
 Experienced practitioners recognize that emotions come with the territory.
 The more prepared you are to identify, address and manage the emotional issues during the engagement, the more you will prove invaluable to the team.
 This will then lead towards the successful resolution to the matter.

-Field of Study: Communication
+Field of Study: Communications and Marketing

 Course Level: Overview

 CPE Credit: 2

 - Recognize that dealing with individuals' emotions are a large part of successfully resolving every fraud engagement